Azure/terraform-azurerm-avm-ptn-alz/README.md

 Description: A map of policy assignment objects to modify the ALZ archetype with.
 You only need to specify the properties you want to change.

-The key is the name of the policy assignment.
+The key is the id of the management group.
+The value is an object with a single attribute, `policy_assignments`.
-The value is a map of the properties of the policy assignment.
+The `policy_assignments` value is a map of policy assignments to modify.
+The key of this map is the assignment name, and the value is an object with optional attributes for modifying the policy assignments.

 - `enforcement_mode` - (Optional) The enforcement mode of the policy assignment.
 Possible values are `Default` and `DoNotEnforce`.
 - `identity` - (Optional) The identity of the policy assignment.
 Possible values are `SystemAssigned` and `UserAssigned`.